 Class length: 8 weeks starting Wednesday, Sept.
 5 to Wednesday, Oct.
 24.

 Class size: Limited to 20 participants – pre-registration is required

 Ven.
 Tenzin Chogkyi is a Compassion Cultivation Facilitator in Training enrolled in the Compassion Cultivation Training (CCT) Teacher Certification Program at the Compassion Institute.

 Venerable Tenzin took novice ordination in 2004 with His Holiness the Dalai Lama.
-In 2006 she became a touring teacher in the FPMT, teaching at various centers around the world, as well as visiting prisons on behalf of the Liberation Prison Project.
+In 2006 she became a touring teacher in the FPMT, and began teaching in prisons on behalf of the Liberation Prison Project.

 Frequently Asked Questions